0xPARC/0xparc-intro-book/src/ec.typ

 == Vectors

-One quick application of this is that if $g_1, ..., g_n in E$ are a bunch of random points, then it's computationally infeasible to find
+One quick application of this is that if $g_1, ..., g_n in E$ are a bunch of randomly chosen points of $E$, then it's computationally infeasible to find
 $(a_1, ..., a_n) != (b_1, ..., b_n) in FF_q^n$ such that
 $ a_1 g_1 + ... + a_n g_n = b_1 g_1 + ... + b_n g_n. $